Not Logged in

 How to use the QSL Bureau

 Do not tie each bundle (country) in elastic or string.
-No cardboard or other separator is necessary as long as the cards are correctly sorted
+No cardboard or other separator is necessary as long as the cards are correctly sorted.

-The QSL Bureau now uses a software program linked to the master membership database.
+The SARL QSL Bureau now uses a software program linked to the SARL membership database.
 This program allows automatic lookup of special event callsigns and also duplicate callsigns that members may use from time to time.
 In order to fully utilise this feature it is necessary that members complete a registration form found here.
 This form allows a member to register any number of linked callsigns to his or her master callsign.
 The master callsign must be the callsign that is the paid up callsign on the SARL database.
-Please note that QSL cards arriving at the QSL Bureau for any special event station or any other callsign not linked to a paid up master callsign will not be processed and will be returned to the sender.
-A further advantage of registering these callsigns is that they will appear in the Electronic Callbook and be available to anybody making such an enquiry on the SARL website.

-Mail your cards to:
+Mail QSL cards to:

 QSL Bureau